French Bulldog Puppy Guide

 Bringing home a French Bulldog puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your French Bulldog puppy gently and puppy-proof your home carefully.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog has specific care needs shaped by its genetics and build.
 Originally bred as a multipurpose breed, the French Bulldog brings centuries of selective breeding into the modern home.

 Feeding Schedule